emtee40/webcall-server/README.md

 You can receive direct P2P calls from anyone on the internet.

-Audio delivery with up to 320kbps in both directions produce an incredible audio quality.
+Audio delivery with up to 320kbps in both directions producing an incredible audio quality.

+Give Answie a live call: [timur.mobi/user/answie](https://timur.mobi/user/answie)

 Audio and video can be turned off and on during a call.
 This lets you use TextChat and File Transfer without any media overhead.